SteveWu666/Google-Case-Competition---Dynamic-Staffing-Optimization-for-Advertising-Support-Agents/README.md

 Developed as part of the 2025 Google Case Study Competition, the model addresses real-world operational constraints including agent capacity, hiring/firing lead times, and advertiser eligibility thresholds.

+Our team won second place in this competition.

 ## Problem Statement

 Google provides 60-day support to new advertisers who meet certain projected spending thresholds.
 Each support agent can manage up to 10 advertisers at any given time.
 However, daily fluctuations in advertiser sign-ups and agent lifecycle constraints make staffing planning non-trivial.